Cordele, Georgia: 20th century

 With Cordele's continued progress, many in the community felt the need for a seat of government to be closer than Vienna.
 Crisp County was formed in 1905 by taking a portion of southern Dooly County, and Cordele became its county seat.

 By 1915, Cordele was home to several industries including an ice-making plant, mills for processing cotton products into cloth and oil, a fertilizer factory, and other small manufacturing outfits.

 By August 1930, Cordele housed the Crisp County Hydroelectric System, the first county-owned electric system.
 Located on the Flint River, the hydroelectric plant continues to operate, and the resulting Lake Blackshear has attracted residents to its waterfront properties.

 On April 2, 1936, a tornado struck Cordele, killing 23 people.

 Geography

-Cordele is located north of the center of Crisp County at (31.964178, -83.777277).
-U.S. Route 41 passes through the city as Seventh Street and leads north 9 mi to Vienna and south 20 mi to Ashburn.
-U.S. Route 280 (16th Avenue) crosses US 41 in the center of the city and leads east 29 mi to Abbeville and west 31 mi to Americus.
-Interstate 75 passes through the east side of the city, with access from exits 99, 101, and 102, and leads 65 mi north to Macon and 103 mi south to the Florida state line.
-State Route 300 leads from the south side of the city 37 mi southwest to Albany.
+Cordele is located north of the center of Crisp County.

 According to the U.S. Census Bureau, Cordele has a total area of 26.5 km2, of which 26.3 km2 is land and 0.2 km2, or 0.82%, is water.